 - Nestle the brats in a row atop the sauerkraut.1.5 lbs Pork Brats

-- Add the thyme and black pepper.1 tablespoon Thyme, 1 tsp
+- Add the thyme and black pepper.1 tbsp Thyme, 1 tsp

-- Add the whiskey over the sauerkraut to prevent it spilling everywhere and add in the reserved liquid.1 tablespoon Whiskey
+- Add the whiskey over the sauerkraut to prevent it spilling everywhere and add in the reserved liquid.1 tbsp Whiskey

 - Starting with a long edge, fold over the brats and repeat on the other edge.